 - Emily Kirkpatrick, Vice President, National Center for Families Learning (NCFL)

 The New Media Mash Up: Learning AS Entertainment

-Media designed for kids is often bucketed as “learning” or “entertaining” by marketers and parents alike.
-By siloing the two, we’re missing a critical opportunity to teach children from an early age, that learning IS entertaining!
-Starting at age 5, children often shift their attention to media purely for entertainment, abandoning educational media.
+Media designed for kids is often bucketed as “learning” or “entertaining” by both marketers and parents.
+We’re missing a critical opportunity to teach children from an early age, that learning IS entertaining!
+Starting at age 5, children shift their attention to media purely for entertainment, abandoning educational media.
 This informative session provides development insights to foster innovation in children’s learning through digital media, current research on how digital media is affecting our youngest minds, and a parent’s viewpoint on what companies should strive for when creating an app for children.
-The panelists will also look at what makes great educational media for young kids by examining examples of apps chosen in the new Parents/Common Sense Media Best First Media for Kids guide, which will debut in February, 2015
+Learn what makes great educational media for young kids by examining apps chosen in the new Parents/Common Sense Media Best First Media for Kids guide, which debuts in February, 2015.

 – Erin Wilkey Oh, Senior Editor of Education Reviews, Common Sense Media

 – Dana Points, Editor-in-Chief of Parents and American Baby, and Content Director, Meredith Parents Network (Moderator)

 – Alex Turetsky, CEO, Intellijoy

 – Jennifer Kotler, Ph.D., Vice President of Research & Evaluation, Sesame Workshop

 Blending the Pink and Blue, Gender Barriers: Innovative Entrepreneurs Analyze the Development of S.T.E.M.
 Toys, Apps and Online Games